 Scotland's Islands and Highlands

 In Scotland, legends of Bonnie Prince Charlie swirl with pipers and kilts around crumbling castles.
-After tossing a caber (log) at a Scottish clan gathering, we remember Highland massacres.
-We play hide-and-seek with the Loch Ness Monster, tour a whiskey distillery, and take a ferry to sacred Iona.
+We remember Highland massacres in Glencoe, and try tossing a caber (log) at a Scottish clan gathering in Culloden.
+We play hide-and-seek with the Loch Ness Monster, tour a whiskey distillery in Oban, and take a ferry to sacred Iona.

 Oban's Whisky Distillery

 The 200-year-old Oban Whisky Distillery produces more than 14,500 liters a week.
 Their serious and fragrant tours explain the process from start to finish and include a sample.
 The exhibition that precedes the tour gives a quick, whisky-centric history of Scotland.
 This is the handiest whisky tour you'll see, just a block off the harbor and better than anything in Edinburgh (tel.
 01631/572-004).

 Here's the game plan: You'll take a ferry from Oban to Mull, ride a Bowman's bus across Mull, then board a quick ferry from Mull to Iona.
 The total round-trip travel time is about 5.5 hours, all of it incredibly scenic.
 Buy your set of six tickets — one for each leg — at the Bowman's office in Oban (1 Queens Park Place, a block from train station, tel.
 01631/566-809 or 01631/563-221).